Pruitt-shane/Bioinformatics/README.md

 Stages to manipulate reads and perform quality control.
 Input is reads in FASTQ format, output is modified reads in FASTQ format.
+This to me states that this program is looking for "anomolies" or formatting issues that shouldnt normally be present.